McNopper/GraphicsEngine/GraphicsEngine/README.txt

 How to build the Graphics Engine and the examples:

 1. Install Eclipse IDE for C/C++ Developers and a GNU Compiler Collection for your operating system.
-   For building with Visual C++ 2012, CMake and the Windows SDK 8.1 are needed.
+   For building with Visual C++ 2013, CMake and the Windows SDK 8.1 are needed.
-2. Import GraphicsEngine as an existing project.
+2. Import GLUS, GraphicsEngine, External and GE_Binaries as an existing project.
 3. Set the build configuration in Eclipse to your operating system.
-4. Build GraphicsEngine.
+4. Build GLUS.
-5. Build GLUS (see README.txt of GLUS).
+5. Build GraphicsEngine.
 6. Import an example as an existing project.
 7. Set the build configuration of the example in Eclipse to your operating system.
 8. Build the example.